The role of exchangeability in causal inference: Exchangeability and ignorability

 The strong assumption in \eqref{equation:populationexchangeability} can be weakened using conditioning.
-In the example above, better comparability of the groups under the observational setting $\mathcal O$ can be achieved by stratifying on the baseline CD4 count, if we think that this sufficiently represents the indication to initiate treatment.
-Let now $j$ and $k$ index treated ($Z_j = 1$) and untreated ($Z_k = 0$) individuals matched on the condition $X_j=X_k=x$.
-Consequently, for the two individuals with opposite treatment assignments by matched with their baseline CD4 count we could assume
+In the example above, if the baseline CD4 count sufficiently represents the indication to initiate treatment, we can stratify on this variable to achieve better comparability.
+Let now $j$ and $k$ index treated ($Z_j = 1$) and untreated ($Z_k = 0$) individuals matched on the condition $X_j=X_k=x$ (say, baseline CD4 count).
+Now, we could assume conditional on $A_x \equiv \{Z_{j} = 1, Z_{k} = 0, X_{j} = X_{k} = x\}$ that